raspberrychris/cutemosesbaskets/content/_index.md

 - **PERFECT STARTER BED** The Moses Basket is a perfect first bed for your baby.
 The mattress is also easily washable, for any spillages.

-- **WATER RESISTENT** The mattress is water resistant and breathable allowing easy air movement and heat dissipation.
+- **WATER RESISTANT** The mattress is water resistant and breathable allowing easy air movement and heat dissipation.

 #### Our Rating For This Product